 Thyroid testing and treatment in Edmonton

-Dr. Muradov is knowledgable in thyroid health.
+Dr. Muradov is knowledgeable in Thyroid health.

 Our Naturopath clinic offers Edmonton herbal, nutritional and natural Thyroid options.

-Common symptoms of low thyroid function our Naturopaths screen for:
+Symptoms our Naturopaths screen for:

 Naturopathic Doctors at TruMed have seen many patients in Edmonton where Thyroid disease was missed because of antiquated testing - primarily relying solely on TSH testing.